-You will receive your Orientation Group information in the August mailing.
+You will receive your Orientation Group information in our brochure mailed to your home in August.
 Your group number and designated reporting area will also be listed in myNova.

 Information about Meal Plans and links to the contact and registration page can be found on the Dining Services website.
 New students must register for a meal plan through myNova before June 20.
 Questions can be directed to the Dining Services Office - (610) 519-4170.